JT8D-17/x-plane-utility-scripts/Linux benchmarking/Readme.md

 - At the start of the session:
 	- A session header, including a timestamp (useful for adding a short note about your system configuration later on)
+	- Driver mode used in that session (X-Plane 12) This assumes that you would only change your driver config in between sessions.
 - For each benchmark run:
 	- The command line options passed to the X-Plane binary
 	- Information about the device and driver versions used, extracted from X-Plane's log file (X-Plane 11)